Inventua/nucleus-core/Documentation/Setup and Configuration/Configuration.md

 Configuration settings can be split across multiple .json files, and you can place any setting in any .json file.
 If a setting is duplicated in multiple files, the last one read takes precedence.

-Nucleus automatically loads configuration in this order:
+Nucleus loads configuration in this order:

 1. hosting.json
 2. hosting.`{environment}`.json